shaun-russell/expat-nlp/expat/README.md

 # EXPAT (used as 'expat <command> <etc>')

 Expat is an NLP command-line application that uses word patterns to identify important elements in sentences.
+[Here's a short video that covers the workflow from annotation to classification](https://www.youtube.com/watch?v=dSHcRopVwKs).

 ## Introduction to Concepts
 Word patterns are XML objects that specify a sequence of words or word attributes.